bjpcjp/rails-5-1-1-demo-hartl/README.md

 # README

 ### This is a placeholder for a README doc.
-More to come.
+* Completed thru Chapter 8.